neburnodrog/mars-rover/README.md

-# control over a rover in the martian surface.
+# control a rover in the martian surface.

-## small react project
+## small react project w. typescript